FlameLang/docs/docs/2-basics.md

     ready Bool = true
     ```

-3. Write `name: value` to specify only an initial value and have Flame infer its type:
+3. Write `name: value` to specify only an initial value and have the type be inferred:

     ```flame
     quote: "Not all those who wander are lost."